Average-Distortion Sketching: Average-Distortion Sketching for

 In the above inequality, we can refer to the terms and their corresponding nodes of Figure~\ref{fig:diagram}.
-The term in (\ref{eq:hah1}) corresponds to (i).
-The first and second terms in (\ref{eq:hah2}) are (ii) and an upper bound for (iii), respectively.
-The first term in (\ref{eq:hah3}) is an upper bound for (iv), and the second term in (\ref{eq:hah3}) is an upper bound for (v).
-Finally, the first term of (\ref{eq:hah4}) upper bounds for (vi), and the second for (vii).
-In the subsequent lemmas, we upper bounds the values of the above probabilities, and substituting these lemmas will upper bound the above probability by
+The first and second terms in (\ref{eq:hah1}) correspond to (i) and (ii) respectively.
+The first and second terms in (\ref{eq:hah2}) correspond to (iii) and (iv) respectively.
+In the subsequent lemmas, we upper bounds the values of these probabilities, and substituting these lemmas will upper bound the above probability by

 by the setting of $\sfk$ and $\sfU$.